 - Experience transferring or adapting projects/organizations to new settings

 OTHER REQUIREMENTS: In addition to the skills, attributes and expertise highlighted above, peer reviewers must also meet the following requirements:

 Peer reviewers must generally be available for a 4 week time period and will work remotely and via teleconference.
+Reviewers must also be available to participate in all scheduled panel calls.
 This page will be updated with more detailed information when the i3 program conducts its next competition.

 Tools: Each reviewer must have access to the Internet, a phone, a printer and have the ability to interact within a web-based environment.

 Quality of Review: Each reviewer must commit to providing detailed, objective, constructive, and timely written reviews for each assigned application.
 These reviews will be used to recommend applications for funding.
 They will also be shared with each applicant following the reviews.

 REGISTERING TO BE A PEER REVIEWER

 IF INTERESTED: If you would like to be considered as a peer reviewer, please follow these directions PDF (3 MB) to register yourself in our online peer reviewer database.